Say Goodbye to Thumb Drives and Discs and Hello to The Cloud

 Thumb Drives are Easily Lost or Misplaced & Can End Up with the Wrong Person

 Physical Media Cons: Possibly worse than too many people handling your media is losing your media and it ending up in the wrong hands.
 And, it’s no secret that these small devices can be very easy to lose or misplace.
 Plus, what if that video is needed years later?
 It could easily be damaged due to degradation if not lost.
 There is clearly cause for security concerns!

 Cloud Sharing Pros: Files in the cloud have redundant backups, so there is never just one “copy.”
 They can’t be damaged or lost and they are accessible from anywhere with your username and password.

 The fact that not all computers have CD/DVD disc drives anymore is just one of many examples of how physical media is being phased out.
-Make 2020 the year you embrace the latest technology and start utilizing the cloud for your security videos!
+Make this the year you embrace the latest technology and start utilizing the cloud for your security videos!
 Contact us for more information or a quote.